nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 **Note**: if cmr-validate-keywords header is not set explicitly, it will behave as if it was set to FALSE by default behind the scenes

+**Note**: cmr-validate-keywords is being deprecated by provider to prevent ESDIS providers from using it and thus putting stale keywords onto the system

 **Note**: that when multiple fields are present the combination of keywords are validated to match a known combination.

 **Note**: Among the validation fields above, [Platforms], [Instruments], [Projects], [Science Keywords], [Location Keywords] and [Data Centers] are also validated when the `Cmr-Validate-Keywords` header is not set to `true` except that  validation errors will be returned to users as warnings.